swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 How to Contact/Get Support
 --------------------------

-If you have questions about usage or development you can participate in the discussion or open an issue on `GitHub`_.
+If you have questions about usage or development you can open an issue on `GitHub`_.
 You can also contact `Susan Wright`_ directly.

 .. _`Susan Wright`: mailto:lsusanwright573@gmail.com
 .. _`GitHub`: https://github.com/swright573/django-vertical-multi-columns